Maybe An Artist, A Graphic Memoir

 This brilliant, laugh-out-loud graphic memoir offers a fresh perspective on life and social issues and proves that you don’t need to be a dead white man to find success in art.

-Liz Montague is a cartoonist, writer, and illustrator whose work focuses on the intersection of self and social awareness.
-She began contributing cartoons to the New Yorker in 2019 and has illustrated for the US Open, Food Network, Google, and the Joe Biden presidential campaign.
+Liz Montague is the creator of Maybe an Artist, nominated for the NAACP Award and recipient of three starred reviews.
+It was named a best book of the year by The Washington Post and the Bulletin.
+Liz is a cartoonist, writer, and illustrator whose work focuses on the intersection of self and social awareness.
+She began contributing to the New Yorker in 2019 as a cartoonist and has illustrated for the U.S. Open, Food Network, Google, and the Joe Biden presidential campaign.
 She’s been profiled by the Washington Post, ABC News, and Today, among other media outlets.
 Liz is the creator of the popular Liz at Large cartoon series, which previously ran in Washington City Paper, and is passionate about documenting social change and protest movements.
-Her first book for children, the graphic memoir Maybe an Artist, will be published in October 2022.
 View titles by Liz Montague

 Nominated for an NAACP Image Award for Outstanding Literary Work—Youth/Teens